Aktio–Preveza Undersea Tunnel: Technical characteristics

 The tunnel has a cross-section height of 8.6 metres and width 12.6 metres.
 The clearance width is 10.6 metres and clearance height is 5.4 metres.
 The tunnel has a single two-way carriageway and includes a 4.0 metre-wide side lane and a 1.3 metre wide pedestrian sidewalk in each direction.

 Construction

 Construction of the tunnel was a joint venture between Christiani & Nielsen and the Athens-based Technical Company of General Construction (TCGC).
 The architects of the tunnel were the Copenhagen-based Comar Engineers A/S, and Doxiadis & Zannis of Athens.
 The contracts was awarded in 1995, and construction was turned over to the Greek Ministry of the Environment, Physical Planning and Public Works in 1999.
 The tunnel was completed in 2002.

 Special techniques used

 The tunnel is built in an area of severe seismic activity featuring complex geo-technical conditions.
 As a result, the tunnel contains a number of advanced features, such as stone columns underneath the tunnel to help it withstand soil liquefaction during an earthquake.

 Costs and toll

 The total construction cost was approximately 90 million euros.
-The current toll is 3 euros.
+As of January 2026 the toll is 3 euros.